Trekking in Kashmir is like getting covered with grassy hills and surroundings with a river accompanying.

 Ubaid to me – They call Katarnag as Chotah Nag lake

-Reached Katarnag Lake
+Finally Reached Katarnag Lake

 *Only BSNL Network is available.

-Kids – We don’t have any phone.
+Kids – We do not have any phones.

-Managed to reach back before the rain.
+I managed to reach back before the rain.

 I know you have some questions in mind like –

-Where to hire the guide?
+Where to Hire the Guide?

 Although he is going for the second time.

-What are the charges of the guide?
+What are the Charges of the Guide?

-If asking separately they will be telling the fixed price.
+If asking separately, they will be telling the fixed price.

-Can we do as a Beginner?
+Can we do it as a Beginner?

-You know your strengths better, if you feel confident about your strengths then you can opt for this trek in Kashmir.
+If you feel confident about your strength, you can opt for this trek in Kashmir.

-What I say if you are a beginner and want to do the trek in mountains start with Triund Trek in McLeod Ganj, Himachal Pradesh.
+Then start with Triund Trek in McLeod Ganj, Himachal Pradesh.

-Perfect for someone who hasn’t trekked before.
+Perfect for someone who has not trekked before.

-What weight is recommended to carry?
+What Weight is Recommended to Carry?